-PARENTS AND STUDENTS: All three parts of this form are to be completed and signed by both the Parent/Guardian and the student after reading the Handbook portion of this notebook.
+Parents and Students: All three parts of this form are to be completed and signed by both the Parent/Guardian and the Student after reading the Handbook portion of this notebook.
 The completed form is to be returned to the Homeroom teacher the first week of school.

-l.
+L

-Student Name Grade
+Student Name Grade Homeroom Number

-Locker Number Homeroom Number

-aterials in this Parent/Student Handbook for the 2023/2024 school ed by the policies and processes contained therein.
-We recognize nake rules and to enforce them.
+We have read and understand all of the materials in agree to abide by and be governed by the policies a responsibility of the school to make rules and to enfo nd processes contained the Ne

-Student Signature Parent/Guardian Signature
+Student Signature Pare Parent/Guardian Signature

 II.

-• AUTOMOBILE REGISTRATION
+AUTO MOBILE REGISTRATION

-Please list below the year and make and tag High School: g number(s) of automobile(s) to be driven to and parked at Catholic
+Please list below the year, make and tag number(s) of automobile(s) to be drive en to and parked at Catholic High Scl hool:

-Tag Number Year/Make/Color of Vehicle
+Tag Number Year/Make Year/Make/Color of Vehicle

 1

 2

 3

-III.

-Pensacola Catholic High School to release my name and records States Armed Forces and to colleges upon request.
+I hereby give permission to the Principal of Pensacola High School to release my name and records [my child's name and records] to the United States Armed Forces and to colleges upon request.

+Student Signature

-Student Signature Parent/Guardian Signature
+Parent/Guardian Signature